-Welsh Brew Tea have teamed up with the Pharmabees Project at Cardiff University and Vale University Health Board to create our brand new Green Tea blended with Welsh Honey, wildflowers and blackberries… which is coming soon!
+Welsh Brew Tea have teamed up with the Pharmabees Project at Cardiff University and Vale University Health Board to create our brand new Green Tea blended with Welsh Honey, wildflowers and blackberries… our new Wellness Tea!

 The award-winning Pharmabees project aims to develop a Manuka-style honey to treat antibiotic resistant hospital pathogens.
 Cutting edge research exploring how the pollination of certain plants could lead to the development of drugs to treat serious medical conditions now resistant to traditional antibiotics – otherwise known as ‘superbugs’.